morgantaylor/lego-library/README.md

 For basic use in your project there is no installation required.

-1. [Download the minified file](https://legocss.com/build/lego.min.css) and include it in your project file.
+1. [Preview the minified file](https://legocss.com/build/lego.min.css) and include it in your project file.

 OR